Rin Tin Tin: Death and accolades

 On August 10, 1932, Rin Tin Tin died at Duncan's home on Club View Drive in Los Angeles.
-Duncan wrote about the death in his unpublished memoir: He heard Rin Tin Tin bark in a peculiar fashion so he went to see what was wrong.
+Duncan wrote about the death in his unpublished memoir.
+He heard Rin Tin Tin bark in a peculiar fashion so he went to see what was wrong.
 He found the dog lying on the ground, moments away from death.
 Newspapers across the nation carried obituaries.
 Magazine articles were written about his life, and a special Movietone News feature was shown to movie audiences.
 In the press, aspects of the death were fabricated in various ways, such as Rin Tin Tin dying on the set of the film Pride of the Legion (where Rin Tin Tin Jr. was working), dying at night, or dying at home on the front lawn in the arms of actress Jean Harlow, who lived on the same street.
 In a private ceremony, Duncan buried Rin Tin Tin in a bronze casket in his own backyard with a plain wooden cross to mark the location.
-Duncan was suffering the financial effects of the Great Depression and could not afford a finer burial, nor even his own expensive house.
-He sold his house and quietly arranged to have the dog's body returned to his country of birth for reburial in the Cimetière des Chiens et Autres Animaux Domestiques, the pet cemetery in the Parisian suburb of Asnières-sur-Seine.
+Duncan was suffering the financial effects of the Great Depression and could not afford a finer burial, nor even his own expensive house, which he lost due to foreclosure.
+It has been commonly assumed that a grave at the Cimetière des Chiens et Autres Animaux Domestiques, the pet cemetery in the Parisian suburb of Asnières-sur-Seine is Rin Tin Tin's, as there is one bearing that name and mentioning the dog was a film actor.
+The belief is that Duncan surreptitiously arranged for the dog to be reburied there.
+However, in his book on pet cemeteries, American historian Paul Koudounaris provided documentation to show that the grave in fact was not for the Hollywood Rin Tin Tin, but rather a German Shepherd named after him which had minor roles in a handful of films in France during the 1940s and was owned by French comic Teddy Michaud.
+The location of the grave of the Hollywood Rin Tin Tin, according to Koudounaris's research, is now unknown, although Duncan's daughter told him she had no knowledge of her father moving it, and the casket is suspected to still be where it was buried, the spot now unmarked.

 In the United States, his death set off a national response.
 Regular programming was interrupted by a news bulletin.
 An hour-long program about Rin Tin Tin played the next day.
 In a ceremony on February 8, 1960, Rin Tin Tin was honored with a star on the Hollywood Walk of Fame at 1627 Vine Street.